 On January 8, 2019, the City entered into an agreement with the Kentucky Infrastructure Authority to borrow \$324,000 with an interest rate of 3.00% to be repaid over a five-year period from project completion.
-The proceeds of this loan are to fund the planning and design of the Sanitary Sewer Improvements Project.
-As of June 30, 2020, the City had drawn \$185,200 of this loan.
+The proceeds of this loan were to fund the planning and design of the Sanitary Sewer Improvements Project.
+During June 30, 2021, this loan was refunded with the Whitaker Bank Loan discussed below.
+As of June 30, 2021, this loan was paid in full.